 I have a documented disability; does TRiO provide accommodations?

-No. Contact the ASSIST program at Oakton.
-TRiO collaborates with the ASSIST program to understand the accommodations available to students who have a documented disability, but does not provide accommodations directly.
+No. Contact the Access and Disability Resource Center at Oakton regarding a request for accomodations.
+TRiO collaborates with the ADRC staff to understand the accommodations available to students who have a documented disability, but does not provide accommodations directly.

 Is TRiO a club at Oakton?